The Hearing

 What Happens at the Hearing?

-• Witnesses
+Witnesses

 Failure to Attend the Hearing

-The WSIAT expects you to attend the hearing.
-If you do not attend a scheduled hearing, there may be consequences, which could include proceeding with the hearing without you, or deeming your appeal withdrawn.
-For more information on the consequences for not attending the hearing, please read the Practice Direction: Notice of Hearing and Failure to Attend or Contact Us.
+If you don’t attend a scheduled hearing, there may be consequences.
+These could include proceeding with the hearing without you or withdrawing your appeal.
+For more information, please review Practice Direction #18 – Notice of Hearing and Failure to Attend or Contact Us.

 Who Will Hear the Appeal?